bbeat2782/Bluesky-GraphRec/docs/index.md

 <iframe src="assets/producer_embeddings.html" width="800" height="600" frameBorder="0"></iframe>

-*An interactive plot demonstrating the initial producer embeddings.*
+*An interactive plot demonstrating the working producer embeddings (zoom in to see names)*

 ---